wfmackey/absmaps/README.md

 ## How does this package do the-things-it-does

-The `absmaps` package simple holds compressed and easy to use data (`sf` objects) for you use.
+The `absmaps` package uses four key functions to do-the-things-it-does:

-It is a data-only-based sibling of `absmaps`, which holds functionality to download more shapefile data from the ABS and compress it to a level you desire.
-However, this comes at a cost: the mapping software that `absmaps` is built on can be a bit fiddly to install.

-If you would like to do these things, please feel free to install `absmaps`.
+*  `utils::download.file` to download shapefile data from the ABS.
+*  `sf::st_read` to read the shapefile into an `sf` object.
+*  `rmapshaper::ms_simplify` to nicely compress the `sf` object.
+*  `readr::write_rds` to write, and `readr::read_rds` to read our nice `sf` objects.

+There are a bunch of other fiddley-things on top of that, but those four steps are the 'workhorse' functions.
+A big thanks to people who built them.

+If you're interested, check out `load_absmaps.R` code in the `R/` file.
+And, of course, if you have a suggestion to improve, please do let me know via an issue at https://github.com/wfmackey/absmaps.

 ## I want to complain about this package